 5 Different Bean Sprouts Recipes | Learn How To Cook Bean Sprouts

-Bean Sprouts Recipes - this article talks about the difference between soy and mung bean sprouts: their nutritional and medicinal values, how to choose, clean, and cook them with 5 different ways, and if you are interested, how to grow them.
+Welcome to the bean sprouts recipes webpage.
+This article talks about the difference between soy and mung bean sprouts: their nutritional and medicinal values, how to choose, clean, and cook them with 5 different ways, and if you are interested, how to grow them.

 When a Chinese person talks about bean sprouts 豆芽 (dou ya), they typically refer to two types: soy bean sprouts 黄豆芽 (huang dou ya) and mung bean sprouts 绿豆芽 (lui dou ya).